Hato0/SecDocs/RedTeam/General Knowledge/web.md

 CSP or 'Content Security Policy ' is a protection to XSS, clickjacking, code injection and more.
 CSP can be found on the server answer.
 You can use a [checker](https://csp-evaluator.withgoogle.com/) to dig in what you have in front of you.
 As the topic is large again here is a [link](https://book.hacktricks.xyz/pentesting-web/content-security-policy-csp-bypass) to understand what the checker gave you

+#### How to prevent them

+-   **Filter input on arrival.** At the point where user input is received, filter as strictly as possible based on what is expected or valid input.
+-   **Encode data on output.** At the point where user-controllable data is output in HTTP responses, encode the output to prevent it from being interpreted as active content.
+Depending on the output context, this might require applying combinations of HTML, URL, JavaScript, and CSS encoding.
+-   **Use appropriate response headers.** To prevent XSS in HTTP responses that aren't intended to contain any HTML or JavaScript, you can use the `Content-Type` and `X-Content-Type-Options` headers to ensure that browsers interpret the responses in the way you intend.
+-   **Content Security Policy.** As a last line of defense, you can use Content Security Policy (CSP) to reduce the severity of any XSS vulnerabilities that still occur.

 ## Cross-site request forgery (CSRF)
 - CSRF vulnerability with no defenses
 - CSRF where token validation depends on request method